hyweljohnllewellyn/hywelme/_posts/2023-04-22-why-i-love-octopus-energy.md

 The ethos and forward thinking of [Octopus Energy](https://share.octopus.energy/neat-bee-361) is just amazing.

-I am using their Intelligent EV tarriff, which recently reduced to 7.5p/ kWh between 23:30 and 05:30
+I am using their Intelligent EV tariff, which recently reduced to 7.5p/ kWh between 23:30 and 05:30

 Just look at this email they sent me recently, just great!